rogerdemello/WeatherApp/README.md

-# WeatherApp
- A lightweight weather app built with HTML, CSS, and JavaScript that fetches real-time weather data from the OpenWeatherMap API.

 🌤 Simple Weather App

 A lightweight weather app built with HTML, CSS, and JavaScript that fetches real-time weather data from the OpenWeatherMap API.